Urban-Meteorology-Reading/SUEWS-Docs/docs/wiki_source/Input files.rst

 |           |           |           |           | txt.**    |
 +-----------+-----------+-----------+-----------+-----------+-----------+

-SUEWS_AnthropogenicHeat.txt
+SUEWS_AnthropogenicEmission.txt
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-SUEWS_AnthropogenicHeatFlux.txt provides the parameters needed to model
+SUEWS_AnthropogenicEmission.txt provides the parameters needed to model
 the anthropogenic heat flux using either the method of Järvi et al.
 (2011) based on heating and cooling degree days (AnthropHeatMethod = 2
 in 4.1 `RunControl.nml <#RunControl.nml>`__) or the method of Loridan et
 al. (2011) based on air temperature (AnthropHeatMethod = 1 in
-`RunControl.nml <#RunControl.nml>`__).
+`RunControl.nml <#RunControl.nml>`__), and carbon dioxide flux.
 The sub-daily variation in
-anthropogenic heat flux is modelled according to the daily cycles
+anthropogenic fluxes is modelled according to the daily cycles
 specified in SUEWS_Profiles.txt.
 Alternatively, if available, the
 anthropogenic heat flux can be provided in the met forcing file (and set
 AnthropHeatMethod = 0 in `RunControl.nml <#RunControl.nml>`__), in which